S5NC/mesh-design/README.md

 ## Packet contents

+Don't include full list of past hops, as this means that header size can grow during message transmission, so payload could be truncated (therefore corrupted and unreadable).
+The payload size could be limited based on max_hops, but max_hops is hopefully only going to be for floods after the routing is changed to this, and depending on what max_hops is set to, it could cause a reduction of the maximum payload size.

 (partial list, only about routing information and the message at the moment)

 (_number transmission number_ may mean _unique packet ID_ is useless)